pydicom/deid/docs/config.md

  1. All fields are returned to you for inspection.
  2. You can replace none or all of these fields with your identifiers of choice
- 3. The data will be rewritten with your changes, and all other fields will be removed.
+ 3. The data will be rewritten with your changes, and all other fields will be blanked.
  4. A header field will be added that says the data has been de-identified.

 However, you might want to do either of the following: